vaporif/axelar-relayer-core/README.md

    - Supports horizontal scaling by allowing multiple instances to consume from the same queue

 ## WorkerFn Array
-Since `WorkerFn` is pointer to async function pushing data to hashmap is noisy.
+Since `WorkerFn` is a pointer to async function pushing data to hashmap is noisy.

 check [Example](crates/amplifier-components/examples/components_array.rs)